Hotel and Hospitality Trends

 By combining data that hotels gather themselves with information available online, hospitality managers can use it in several ways.
 These include:

-- To boost revenue management with more accurate projection of demand and optimization of rates, through past occupancy levels, current bookings, key performance metrics, and external data about special holidays and local events.
+- Boosting revenue management with more accurate projections.
+Demand and optimization of rates, past occupancy levels, current bookings, KPI’s, and external data about the holiday periods and local events all come into play.

 - Targeting marketing more effectively, by identifying key demographics and the best opportunities to reach them.

-- Identifying trends in customer satisfaction by gathering service usage data, feedback on social media and review sites, and guest queries about any services not yet offered.
+- Identifying trends in customer satisfaction by gathering feedback from social media, review sites, and guest queries about any services.

-- Discovering potential partnerships with other businesses based on usage and popularity, such as online travel agents (OTAs), local taxi firms and nearby restaurants and bars.
+- Discovering potential partnerships with other businesses such as online travel agents (OTAs), local taxi firms and nearby restaurants and bars.

-- Tracking competitors and see what they are offering, how well it is received, and where they are in relation to rivals.
+- Tracking competitors and see what they are offering, and where they are in relation to rivals.